Last Updated on

 If you have a child that is of school age, you have probably encountered issues of how to deal with a situation in which your child has not done as well on a task or event as she/he expected.
 This situation often rears its head in the form of competition, but it can show up in academic tests or other settings where there is some sort of evaluation made on the child’s performance.
 In short, your child feels like a failure.

-Okay, that’s great to know, but how do we instill a growth mindset in our children?
+Okay, that’s great to know, but how do we instill a growth mindset for our kids?
 Further research has shown that parents do not typically pass on their mindsets about intelligence to their children.

 Failure is Not all Bad